GramThanos/PiLanshare/README.md

 sudo python3 ./install.py -v
 ```

+The default installation paths are, for the daemon `/etc/pilanshare` and for the WebUI `/var/www/html/pilanshare`.
+The installation script does not install or configure any webserver.
+It was tested on nginx 1.10.3 and PHP 7.0.33.

 ### Configuration

 Apart from the WebUI configuration, you can configure the PiLanshare daemon by creating a `pilanshare.ini` file at your Raspberry's boot partition (located at `/boot/`).